Code-Institute-Submissions/play-simongame/README.md

   * Different levels of play mode : This will enable player to find it stimulating to build their memory strength.Such as Normal and Easy mode.
   * Link to share game with friends on social media sites.
+  * Further improvements to be made for responsiveness using media queries.

 ## Technologies Used